fusonic/dotnet-extensions/docs/UnitTests/README.md

 This behavior can cause issues when running integration tests against a database, especially when lots of tests are started.
 Connection limits can be exhausted quickly and other issues, like timeouts due to overload, may occur.

-By using `SetMaxTestConcurrency` in the provider configuration, you can steer the maximum concurrent database tests that can be started.
-The default limit is the virtual processor count on the machine.
+Our framework provides a possibility to limit the max. number of tests executing in parallel.
+This can be done in two ways:
+* Set `MaxParallelTests` on the `FusonicTestFramework` assembly attribute
+* Set the environment variable `MAX_PARALLEL_TESTS`

+If both are set, the environment variable has the higher precedence.

 Note that this setting is not affecting the connection limit of entity framework or any other connection limits.
-Entity framework or this unit testing framework could still have more open connections than the maxConcurrency setting, but it still can be leveraged to drastically reduce the chance of connection limit exhaustion and timeouts due to a too high load.
+Entity framework or this unit testing framework could still have more open connections than the MaxParallelTests setting, but it still can be leveraged to drastically reduce the chance of connection limit exhaustion and timeouts due to a too high load.

 The following values are supported:
-* `maxConcurrency < 0` disables the limits completly.
+* `maxParallelTests < 0` disables the limits completly.
 Tests get executed as XUnit intends to.
-* `maxConcurrency = 0` sets the limit to the virtual processor count of the machine.
+* `maxParallelTests = 0` sets the limit to the virtual processor count of the machine.
 This is the default.
-* `maxConcurrency > 0` sets the limit to the given number.
+* `maxParallelTests > 0` sets the limit to the given number.

 ### Test base